circonus-labs/circonus-irondb-datasource/ALERTING.md

 ## Building the Backend

+Unless otherwise noted, the commands below should be run from your git checkout or unzipped plugin directory.

+The steps below will build the Circonus IronDB Datasource plugin and load it into a local Docker container.

 ### Metadata

 There are a few things to modify and install before we're ready to build.
 The first is `src/plugin.json`, which contains plugin metadata in JSON format for Grafana.
 We need to add three top-level keys, as shown below: